DailyInvestors/Course_Sheets/HTML/README.md

  🪄✨🫴🔥 This is a General Educational Resource.
-We created this HTML educational resource with the help of Gemini, Google, Mozilla, and Web.Dev.
+We created this HTML educational resource with the help of Gemini, Perplexity , DeepSeek,Google, Mozilla, and Web.Dev.
 This goes over some of the basic to advanced fundamentals to help build in and with HTML.

 Bugs and Vulnerabilities:
   1. We ourself can not afford to reward, for any new Bugs or Vulnerabilities.